adam-cowley/twitch-project/docs/04-authentication.md

 export class LocalAuthGuard extends AuthGuard('local') {}
 ```

-We can then tell Nest to use the `LocalAuthGuard` to _guard_ the request.
+We can then tell Nest to use the `LocalAuthGuard` to _guard_ the request using the `UseGuards` decorator.
 If all goes well, the guard will set `request.user` to be the user's information.
 If there is a problem with the user's credentials then the code in the route handler will never be touched.

 ```ts
 // auth.controller